Notifications

 I may understand that as a measure of copy protection, such a must-be-online is necessary just after game release, if so, that's ok, but I didn't read anything that would confirm this, so this is not the reason either.

-I really hope a good single player offline game mode will be implemented soonest I can't believe the majority of the fans (myself included) do agree with the current state of pure online necessity.
+I really hope a good single player offline game mode will be implemented soonest :haha: I can't believe the majority of the fans (myself included) do agree with the current state of pure online necessity.

 XenonS